This post is for new bloggers who want to learn how to choose a WordPress theme wisely.

 A page builder allows you to add more design and functionality to your existing theme without any coding skills.

-You can design a theme’s homepage, single post page, popup, newsletter form and much more with the help of the page builder.
-Also, you don’t need to switch to any other theme in future.
+You can design a theme’s homepage, single post page, popup, newsletter form, and much more with the help of the page builder.
+Also, you don’t need to switch to any other theme in the future.

 For example, I am using the Astra theme which supports the Elementor page builder.
 It gives me endless design options to come.

 Bottom Line: Always choose a theme that is customizable with a page builder.

 By paying attention to these 11 things, you will surely come up with a great theme for your blog.